-Ministry Of Economy And SLC Sign Mou To Strengthen Legal And Institutional Cooperation
+Ministry of Economy and SLC sign MoU to strengthen legal and institutional cooperation

 This MoU facilitates advancing the legislative process to align with sustainable development goals, establishing a clear framework for sharing insights and feedback between both parties to support the development of proposed legal provisions.
 The scope of cooperation includes legislative proposals aligned with the UAE's sustainable development strategies.
 Both parties will share accurate data and essential information to support the study of draft legislation, enhancing legislative effectiveness and analysing existing legislation to identify strengths and areas for improvement.

-Al Saleh stated:“Under the guidance of our wise leadership, the UAE has placed high priority on adopting international best practices and forging partnerships with global entities and organisations to build a comprehensive economic legislative framework, supervised by the General Secretariat of the Cabinet.
+H.E.
+Al Saleh stated: “Under the guidance of our wise leadership, the UAE has placed high priority on adopting international best practices and forging partnerships with global entities and organisations to build a comprehensive economic legislative framework, supervised by the General Secretariat of the Cabinet.
 This framework has led to the development and issuance of over 30 legislations and resolutions in the past four years.”

 The MoU will promote effective implementation of legislation by facilitating knowledge and expertise exchange, and holding joint workshops and training courses to enhance legal skills.
 The MoU also ensures new legislation is shared with the MOEC through official channels, along with its English translation.